Middle school psychologist with student

 OR

-*Please note: In the event that the SchP 408 is not offered and there is not another section (e.g, CPSY) of Dissertation Proposal Seminar available, students may enroll in 3 credits of Educ 499 Dissertation.
+Please note: In the event that the SchP 408 is not offered students may take the CPSY dissertation proposal seminar, otherwise students may enroll in 3 credits of EDUC 499 Dissertation.

 course numbercourse name